lyndon025/playtested/src/content/article/2023-10-21-peter-and-miles-now-swinging-back-at-it-again--first-impressions---spider-man-2.md

 ---
-title: "Peter and Miles now swinging back at it again | First Impressions - Spider-Man 2"
+author: lyndonguitar
+category: Review
-description: "Spider-Man 2 is finally here and it's kicking ass.
+description: Spider-Man 2 is finally here and it's kicking ass.
 Even with the introduction sequence, it is immediately action-packed and doesn't skip a beat.
 I literally got goosebumps while playing through the initial set piece, which could even pass as a climax in other games. (which I'm not going to spoil, the gameplay shown above is a random snippet taken from my playthrough).
-Immediately, It also clearly showcases the power of the PS5's SSD with the amount of city panning and fast traversal it seamlessly executes."
+Immediately, It also clearly showcases the power of the PS5's SSD with the amount of city panning and fast traversal it seamlessly executes.
+featured: false
 pubDate: 2023-10-21
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "marvel’s-spider-man-remastered"]
+tags:
-featured: false
+- taptap
+- marvel’s-spider-man-remastered
-thumb: ""
+thumb: ''
+title: Peter and Miles now swinging back at it again | First Impressions - Spider-Man 2
 ---

 Spider-Man 2 is finally here and it's kicking ass.
 Even with the introduction sequence, it is immediately action-packed and doesn't skip a beat.
 I literally got goosebumps while playing through the initial set piece, which could even pass as a climax in other games. (which I'm not going to spoil, the gameplay shown above is a random snippet taken from my playthrough).
 Immediately, It also clearly showcases the power of the PS5's SSD with the amount of city panning and fast traversal it seamlessly executes.